Fourth of July learning: Kick it up a notch, stimulate dialogue, offer history, make it fun

 It can be a refresher course for adults, too.

-IS IT POSSIBLE, I wondered, to make learning fun, to take the "Gen Z" kids back to school without them knowing it?
-To get them thinking, going to the library, looking at books again, offering an alternative to a life with strictly the internet and social media for company and resource?
-Sure, we all need modern technology, but let's use it to enrich not replace, and to broaden our understanding.
+IS IT POSSIBLE, I wonder, to make learning fun, to take the "Gen Z" kids back to school without them knowing it?
+To get them thinking, going to the library, looking at books again, considering an alternative to a life with only the internet and social media for company and resource?
+Sure, we all need modern technology, but let's use it to enrich, not replace, and to broaden our understanding.

 No dissertations, just highlights and questions to promote thought and dialogue: